 Financial Agreements set out how property and spousal maintenance will be dealt with if a marriage or de facto relationship ends in divorce.
-Without a Financial Agreement in place, a court will apply the ordinary principles of property settlement and spousal maintenance under the Family Law Act.
+Without a binding Financial Agreement in place, a court will apply the ordinary principles of family law property settlement and spousal maintenance under the Family Law Act.

 Financial Agreements can record how maintenance, or all or some of the property and financial resources will be dealt with in the event of the breakdown of a marriage or de facto relationship, and can be made:

 - Before marriage or before a de facto relationship has begun (‘prenuptial’)

 - During marriage or during a de facto relationship